mattc41190/udemy-course-algorithms/binary-search-tree/traverse-recursion-example.md

 We can officially set the right hand side of the tree and create our final product.

-Here it is on all it's glory.
+Here it is in all it's glory.

 ```javascript
 // tree